sidsvash26/sidsvash26.github.io/_pages/contact.md

 layout: page
 permalink: /contact/
 title: contact
-description: You can contact me on various platforms mentioned below.
+description: You can contact me on various platforms mentioned on this page.
 nav: true
 ---